Supplement your plant-based diet with the Lucky Iron Fish for improved iron levels.

 But How Much Iron Is

-Lucky Iron Fish releases absorbable iron equivalent to that of a piece of steak of 2 cups of spinach.
+Lucky Iron Fish releases absorbable iron equivalent to that of a piece of steak or 8 cups of raw spinach.

 - Dark leafy greens (kale, spinach, etc.)